The strong Atiyah and L\"uck approximation conjectures for one-relator groups: The Atiyah conjecture for locally indicable groups

 and therefore the induction hypothesis states that $b$ is invertible in $\D$, and so in $\D_{H,\U_H}$.
-By an abuse of notation, we denote the image of $a$ under the above isomorphism of $K^{\times}H$-rings also by $a$.
-Then, we have that $a \in \D_{N,\U_N}((t,\tau))$, and we claim that if $a = \sum a_i$, then there are at least two non-zero summands.
+By an abuse of notation, we denote the image of $a$ under the above isomorphism of $K[H]$-rings also by $a$.
+Then, we have that $a \in \D_{N,\U_N}((t;\tau))$, and we claim that if $a = \sum a_i$, then there are at least two non-zero summands.
 Otherwise, we would have that $\alpha\in \Rat(K^{\times}N)t^n$ for some $n$, and so Proposition \ref{source} would tell us that $\source(\alpha)\subseteq K^{\times}N$, and hence $H\le N$, a contradiction.
 Thus, the same Proposition \ref{key} implies that $\Tree_H(a_i)<\Tree_H(a)$ for all $i$.
 By the inductive assumption, if $a_i\ne 0$, then it is invertible.
-As a consequence, $a$ is invertible in $\D_{N,\U_N}((t,\tau))\subseteq \PP$, and hence in $\D_{H,\PP} \cong \D_{H,\U_H}$.
+As a consequence, $a$ is invertible in $\D_{N,\U_N}((t;\tau))\subseteq \PP$, and hence in $\D_{H,\PP} \cong \D_{H,\U_H}$.
 This finishes the proof. \end{proof}

 Theorem \ref{maintheorem} implies in particular Theorem \ref{main}, as we show in the next corollary. \begin{cor} Let $G$ be a locally indicable group.
 Then $\mathcal R_{\CC[G]}$ is a Hughes-free {epic} division $\CC[G]$-ring.
-In particular, $G$ satisfies the strong Atiyah conjecture over $\CC$. \end{cor} \begin{proof} It is enough to prove the result when $G$ is countable. $\mathcal R_{\CC[G]}$ is positive definite and Corollary \ref{mainexample} tells us that the von Neumann rank $\rk_G$ is Hughes-free.
-Now, Theorem \ref{maintheorem} and Lemma \ref{rkdiv} imply that $\mathcal R_{\CC[G]}$ is a Hughes-free {epic} division $\CC[G]$-ring. \end{proof}
+In particular, $G$ satisfies the strong Atiyah conjecture over $\CC$. \end{cor} \begin{proof} It is enough to prove the result when $G$ is countable. $\mathcal R_{\CC[G]}$ is positive definite and Proposition \ref{mainexample} tells us that the von Neumann rank $\rk_G$ is Hughes-free.
+Now, Theorem \ref{maintheorem} and Lemma \ref{rkdiv} imply that $\mathcal R_{\CC[G]}$ is a Hughes-free {epic} division $\CC[G]$-ring.
+This implies that $\rk_G$ (as the unique Sylvester rank function on a division ring) takes integer values, from where the strong Atiyah conjecture follows. \end{proof}